m-moshtagh/Oakjutsu/spring-biju/src/main/resources/note/spring/projects/testing/springTest.md

 mockmvc.perform(get("/")).andExpect(status.isOk()).andExpect(view().name("index"));
 ```

+We can also chain model test with andExpect() function to test the Model attributes.

 ### Spring Integration Tests

 In order to do some integration tests we annotate the class `@RunWIth(Spring.class)` and if it's a database